 “We performed tremendously well throughout the pandemic, successfully raising our Series B funding.
 More importantly, we’ve seen employee engagement stay consistently high and not encountered significant staff attrition.
 While we can’t attribute all of this to our People Programs, I’m certain that the strong foundations we’ve put in place have helped massively.”

-One of their employees, Jack, valued our partnership so much he blogged about us (twice actually):
+One of their employees, Jack, valued our partnership so much he's been blogging about The Circle Line:

 “My work life was interrupting my other life.
 It was to the detriment of my mental health, and I kinda needed to solve this.
 You may have heard me grass myself up for having a therapist at work.
 I do.
 And so what, you should too.
 Get one.”

 Our group workshops can be either structured "teaching" workshops or more akin to therapy sessions – an incredibly bonding experience for teams.
 Cutover left it to their people to decide; they “didn’t want to choreograph”.

 And that's probably why we get on so well.
 Free thinkers, encouraging their teams into the space of freedom that is Flow.
 They certainly seem to be finding theirs.

 For our training and e-learning we use a school of modern psychology called Transactional Analysis (TA).
 TA provides a shared model and language to explore key topics that impact work and life, such as personality, conflict and communication.
 We really like it.
 Jack does too: